accordproject/techdocs/docs/cicero-specification.md

 }
 ```

 The template model for the clause captures unambiguously the data types defined by the clause.
 The Duration data type is imported from an Accord namespace, which defines a library of useful reusable basic types for contracts.
-Note that the @AccordTemplate decorators (aka annotation) is used to bind the CML concept to the clause.
-Only one concept within the model files for the template may have the @AccordTemplate decorator.
+Only one asset within the model files for the template may extend the `AccordClause` or `AccordContract` base type.

 > Terminology: a Template has a Template Model